AriFordsham/GHCWiki/prim-bool.md

 ```

 There are five possible branches to take, although four of them have the same result.
-This is caused by code duplication introduced by case-of-case transform.
+This is caused by code duplication introduced by case-of-case transform (see [ this blog post](http://ics.p.lodz.pl/~stolarek/blog/2013/01/taking-magic-out-of-ghc-or-tracing-compilation-by-transformation/) for a step by step derivation).
 According to Ben Lippmeier, who submitted the original bug report, mis-predicted branches are bad in object code because they stall the pipeline.

 ## Possible solutions and their consequences